 The current business managers of Fullerton Farms are fourth generation farmers, that’s myself, my brothers, Scott and Ken, and our cousin, Robert.
-The business was started by our Great Grandfather 102 years ago.
+The business was started by our Great Grandfather over 100 years ago.
 He grew pineapples at our Glasshouse Mountains property.
 We still grow there today, and we have expanded to a further three properties, operating on a total of 526 hectares (1300 acres).

 We grow around 6000 tonnes of pineapples each year, which we supply to Golden Circle and Tropical Pines.
 We also produce 400 tonnes of macadamias, which, when the orchard matures, hopefully will increase to around 600 tonnes.

-There’s a number of reasons why we remain a member of Growcom including the industrial relations support for the horticulture industry, the advice we can get as a member on a range of things like pesticide use, the political lobbying, and the advocacy work that Growcom does on behalf of industry.
+There’s a number of reasons why we remain a member of Growcom including the workplace relations support for the horticulture industry, the advice we can get as a member on a range of things like pesticide use, the political lobbying, and the advocacy work that Growcom does on behalf of industry.

 We all hear this word ‘sustainability’ used in every meeting that growers attend, but it’s rarely about the sustainability of the grower’s business.
 It’s about environmental sustainability more often than not.

 Growcom works in support of industry, helping us to meet environmental requirements, while ensuring that our businesses remain sustainable.

 For the pineapple industry particularly, Growcom works closely with us to help investigate and register new chemicals that are safe for use, and effective for the farmer.